jooray/imap-readlater/README.md

 ----

 TODO: Lots :)
- - List of bulk mailers to filter (those that send newsletters like mailchimp)
+ - Better list of bulk mailers to filter (those that send newsletters like mailchimp)
-   - filter by domain
-   - filter by sending server's IP
+   - allow to filter by SMTP server's IP
- - Handle Facebook notifications better (regexp support?)
- - Add indexes

 Copying
 -------